niplav/site/resolving.md

     are irrelevant in this case, since the inconsistent preference does not "control" outputs of `$f$`, and there are no reasons for manipulation.
--   **Moral Uncertainty**: MacAskill et al. outline how to make decisions given multiple ethical theories and credences on those ethical theories, using the so-called Maximum Expected Choiceworthiness rule [MacAskill et al. 2020, ch.
+-   **Moral Uncertainty**: [MacAskill et al. 2020, ch.
+2](./doc/philosophy/ethics/moral_uncertainty_macaskill_et_al_2020.pdf#%5B%7B%22num%22%3A435%2C%22gen%22%3A0%7D%2C%7B%22name%22%3A%22Fit%22%7D%5D "Moral Uncertainty") outline how to make decisions given multiple ethical theories and credences on those ethical theories, using the so-called Maximum Expected Choiceworthiness rule.
+In the case of ordinal preferences, they use the [Borda count](https://en.wikipedia.org/wiki/Borda_Count) for establishing cardinal values for options.
-    2](./doc/philosophy/ethics/moral_uncertainty_macaskill_et_al_2020.pdf#%5B%7B%22num%22%3A435%2C%22gen%22%3A0%7D%2C%7B%22name%22%3A%22Fit%22%7D%5D
-    "Moral Uncertainty").
-In the case of ordinal preferences, they use the [Borda count](https://en.wikipedia.org/wiki/Borda_Count)
-    for establishing cardinal values for options.